MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 Part of a graduate becoming a professional is having an opportunity to work in different teams.
 When it becomes appropriate for a graduate to change mentors (and teams), the same care and consideration should be put into a new mentor selecting/exchanging graduates.

 To provide useful interactions for future mentor/graduate selections, graduates should have day "exchanges" where they spend time with other teams and potential mentors.
 We believe this should only be done nearing the end of the first 6 months.
 During these exchanges they should be primarily pairing with people in the team.
 They should not be left to do work on their own.
-Teams that have had graduates for an exchange should give feedback on whether they b
+Teams that have had graduates for an exchange should give feedback on whether they believe the graduate would be a good fit for the team.

+### How many graduates should be in a team

+There is no one size fits all rule when getting the balance between graduates and more experienced developers in a team.
+That said, because a graduate will place a load on a team, we would recommend that a team have only one graduate at a time.
+We do not want teams to have multiple graduates unless the team feels it has enough depth to support multiple graduates.

 ### The Jedi academy